himanjalsaha/Better_assignmet/README.md

 ### b)design choices
--used model controller services arcitecture
+- used model controller services arcitecture
--made reusable functions following DRY principles -made everything centrallised for better structure and easy accessibilty and mantainibilty
+- made reusable functions following DRY principles
+- made everything centrallised for better structure and easy accessibilty and mantainibilty
-#auth
+# auth
--use jwt tokens to perform token based auth
+- use jwt tokens to perform token based auth
--- Proper input validation and sanitization are implemented to ensure that only valid data -this arcitecture abstracts datalayer(services) and business logic (controllers) making robust api
+- Proper input validation and sanitization are implemented to ensure that only valid data
+- this arcitecture abstracts datalayer(services) and business logic (controllers) making robust api

 ## c) Limitations